 - Butter each slice of bread on both the sides.
 Spread the green chutney as needed.

-- Place the veggies – potatoes, tomatoes, cucumber, onions and then capsicum.
+- Place the veggies – potatoes, onions, beets, tomatoes, cucumber and then capsicum.
 Sprinkle a generous amount of chaat masala and cumin powder.

 - Optionally if you want you may add grated cheese or cheese slice.
 Cover with another slice of buttered & chutney smeared bread.